From Markdown to Google Slides in Minutes: The Complete deck Handbook

 Every request receives a non-error response.

-The slide title is “CAP Theorem”; the two ###
+The slide title is “CAP Theorem”; the two ### headings become bullet groups in the body.

 Rule 3: comments drive speaker notes or page config